quanganhtran/formula-data-logger-edge/README.md

 - NodeJS
 - .NET

-.dll might be incompatible with your system architecture, in that case the correct .dll can be obtained from CANlib
+Current .dll files might be incompatible with your system architecture, in that case the correct .dll can be obtained from CANlib

 Install:
 - Clone the repo